 This reduces the activity of seizures in the brain.
-Researchers reported that using CBD oil for Seizures reduces the seizures by 37% in the average patients and for 2% of patients seizures completely stopped.
+Researchers reported that using CBD oil for Seizures reduces seizures by 37% in the average patient and for 2% of patients seizures completely stopped.

-CBD has also shown potential benefits in treating problems such as anxiety, mood swings and depression.
-All these problems are the significant symptoms of secondary epilepsy.
+CBD has also shown potential benefits in treating problems such as anxiety, mood swings, and depression.
+All these problems are significant symptoms of secondary epilepsy.
 So we have a future here!